lehahoang/Fault-injection-code/README.md

 - Random bit-flips
 - Stuck-at-faults (coming soon)

-Quick tutorial to use this simulator
+Quick tutorial to use this simulator:
 Coming soon